pirate/mesh-networking/README.md

 For each of the `highlighted` words you can look in the corresponding file for its code, e.g. `filters.py`.

-###Mesh Networking
+## Goals

+**Q:** Why is this library called `mesh-networking` and not `py-networking` or something like that?

+**A:** The original goal of this project was to build a testing framework in order to work on developing a general mesh-network routing system that is secure, decentralized, and fast.
+I since decided to release this library as a general networking utility, and to work on the mesh routing stuff in a separate project.

+## Mesh Routing Development Progress

-The Goal of this project is to re-implement several pieces of the network stack in order to make secure, decentralized, mesh network routing possible.
-Several components will be taken from the existing stack, but used in different ways than they are now (IPV6, ARP).
+Several components were copied from the OSI networking model, but used in different ways than they are now (IPV6, ARP).
 Other parts will have to be completely re-written (routing, DNS).

 The first step is to create an abstact representation of nodes in the network that allows us to test our protocol, you will find this in `node.py`, and a controller that can spawn multiple nodes in `multinode.py`.
 You can link nodes to each other using real or virtual network interfaces.